 Identity Verification in the Healthcare Industry

-The History of the Healthcare Industry
+How Did the Healthcare Industry Evolve?

 The history of healthcare is as old as human history.
 However, the methods of treating illnesses have been different in different periods.
 In ancient times, home remedy was a popular way to cure various diseases using certain spices and vegetables.
 However, actual medicinal professionalization started in the 18th century.